RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2036**: Free Knowledge Movement is reorganized into Knowledge Liberation Movement.

 **2036**: CSTO Belgrade secret laboratory lost contact no long after internal support personnel of "Institute" were deployed.
 Russian Provisional Military Government received information quickly that Modified Human rebellion broke out in the lab and also all their management staffs were killed by rebel force leader Karsavina.
-"Neptun" Guerrilla was established.
+"Neptune" Guerrilla was established.
 They got the antidote and its recipe soon, also received a large group of defected Androids.

 **2036**: Some of the Androids in Western Europe defected to Benelux region and arrived at the battlefield ruins.
 They have also begun to set up their own strongholds.

 **2037**: A large number of Chimera missing cases were reported in parts of Eastern and Western Europe.
 Parts of military zones reported attack from Modified Human forces.

 **2037**: After receiving antidote samples from rebel BMH troops, Modified Humans in NATO Pieniny Base launched a rebellion, leaded to the establishment of Special Purify Zone.
-Monolith took office as Chief Supreme.
+Monolith assumed as Magistrate.

 **2037**: Massive military attacks had been reported in multiple regions of Eastern Europe.
 Special Purify Zone troops occupied Ukraine.